GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 By Herbert Lash

-NEW YORK, Nov 9 U.S. stocks and oil prices rebounded on Friday on news U.S. consumer sentiment rose in November to a more than five-year high, offsetting fears a looming "fiscal cliff" in the United States and Europe's troubled finances and weak economies may tip the world into recession.
+NEW YORK, Nov 9 U.S. stocks and crude oil prices rebounded on Friday on news that U.S. consumer sentiment rose to the highest level in more than five years in November, offsetting fears a looming "fiscal cliff" and Europe's sputtering economy may send the world into recession.

-Still, world shares were set for their worst weekly performance since June, depressed by Europe's debt troubles and some $600 billion in automatic tax hikes and spending cuts to start in January if the U.S. Congress fails to act on a budget compromise.
+Still, world shares are set for their worst weekly performance since June, depressed by Europe's debt troubles and some $600 billion in automatic tax hikes and spending cuts to start in January if the U.S. Congress fails to act.

-The surprisingly strong survey showing American consumers felt more optimistic about employment prospects and the outlook for the economy eased the gloom from Europe and led U.S. stock prices and crude oil to turn higher in early trading.
+The surprisingly strong survey showing American consumers felt more optimistic about employment prospects and the outlook for the economy led U.S. stock prices and crude oil to turn higher in early trading.

-"Clearly taxes are going up and that is something the market doesn't like, there is concern the economy continues to weaken, and there is not much left in the tank in terms of making corporate profitability better," said Stephen Massocca, managing director at Wedbush Morgan in San Francisco.

-"It's only natural we get a bounce today, but I don't know that we are out of the woods yet," he said.
+"It was better than expected and the market seems to like it.
+It is a positive note, but the backdrop remains negative with a lot of negative sentiment.
+Still, we could be oversold enough that this could launch a rally," said Steve Sosnick, equity-risk manager at Timber Hill/Interactive Brokers Group in Greenwich, Connecticut.

 The Dow Jones industrial average was up 41.89 points, or 0.33 percent, at 12,853.21.
 The Standard & Poor's 500 Index was up 8.10 points, or 0.59 percent, at 1,385.61.
 The Nasdaq Composite Index was up 21.28 points, or 0.73 percent, at 2,916.87.

-European shares pared losses to trade flat on the U.S. data, which included a government report that wholesale inventories rose in September by the most in nine months as wholesalers sharply boosted stocks of farm goods and oil.
-Inventories are a key element in the government's measure of economic growth.
+European shares pared losses to turn higher on the U.S. data, which included a report that said wholesale inventories rose in September by the most in nine months as wholesalers sharply boosted stocks of farm goods and oil.

-"It's the core Europe now, not just the peripheral Europe, that may be sliding into a recession," said Boris Schlossberg, managing director of FX Strategy at BK Asset Management in New York.
-"If that happens, then China will lose its export market and the whole global economy will begin to contract."

-"The market is very afraid that Europe could drag the whole global economy down."

-Oil pushed higher in choppy trading, lifted by the improved U.S. consumer sentiment and Chinese data indicating a strengthening economy that countered pressure from concerns over Europe's debt problems and the looming U.S. fiscal cliff.
+Oil pushed higher in choppy trading, lifted by U.S. consumer sentiment and supportive Chinese data that countered pressure from concerns over Europe's debt problems and the looming U.S. fiscal cliff.

 The euro dropped to a two-month low against the U.S. dollar and could extend losses as fears mount that the euro zone's debt crisis and deteriorating economic conditions could drag on global economic growth.

-The MSCI world equity index was up 0.3 percent at 324.55.
-It has lost more than 2 percent since Monday and looked set to close on Friday with a weekly decline that would be the steepest since June.
+The MSCI world equity index was up 0.1 percent at 324.00.
+It has lost more than 2 percent since Monday and looked set to close on Friday with a decline steeper than any week since June.

 Markets are also watching the U.S. debt ceiling, which must be raised to avoid a government shutdown.